andstatus/game2048/README.md

 We have quite a long video post at Youtube demonstrating the app features, see [User experience](doc/User-Experience.md).

-### Features of "2048 Open Fun Game" that are not present in the original game
+## Features that are not present in the original game

 * Unlimited and animated Undo and Redo.
 * Retries counter.
 When you make a move after Undo (no matter if it is the same move as before or another move),